Aveglia/vAMPirus/HelpDocumentation.md

                      projtag="VirusRun1"

-2. Set the value within the launch command itself!
+2. Set the value within the launch command itself:

 Instead of editing the configuration file directly, you could set parmeters within the launching command itself.
 So, for example, if we wanted to run the analysis with nucletide-based clustering of ASVs at 95%        similarity, you would do so like this: